nafajardo/PhantomTKL/README.md

 //TODO put pictures of switch layer with first couple of switches soldered.

-Once this is done, use the teensy to test.
+Once this is done, use the teensy to test by putting in the program and hoping that each key works.
+You can go to [this](http://www.keyboardtester.com/) to test.

+After this, make any visual changes!
+I put some divots for the holes that the screws go in, sice the screws that I am using have a countersink.